Travis Jackson

-Travis Calvin Jackson (November 2, 1903 – July 27, 1987) was an American baseball shortstop.
-In Major League Baseball (MLB), Jackson played for the New York Giants from 1922 through 1936, winning the 1933 World Series, and representing the Giants in the MLB All-Star Game in 1934.
-After his retirement as a player, Jackson managed in minor league baseball through to the 1960 season.
+Travis Calvin Jackson (November 2, 1903 – July 27, 1987) was an American Major League Baseball (MLB) shortstop.
+He played for the New York Giants from 1922 through 1936, winning the 1933 World Series, and representing the Giants in the MLB All-Star Game in 1934.
+After his retirement as a player, Jackson managed in minor league baseball to the 1960 season.

 Jackson was discovered by Kid Elberfeld at a minor league baseball game at the age of 14.
 Elberfeld signed Jackson to his first professional contract, and recommended him to John McGraw, manager of the Giants.
 His exceptional range at shortstop led to the nickname "Stonewall."
 Jackson was inducted into the National Baseball Hall of Fame in 1982.

 Early life

 Jackson was born in Waldo, Arkansas, on November 2, 1903.
 He was the only child of William Jackson, a wholesale grocer, and his wife Etta, who named their son after William B. Travis, a lieutenant colonel who died at the Battle of the Alamo.
 Jackson's father bought him a baseball when he was three years old, and they often played catch together.

 Jackson's uncle took him to a Little Rock Travelers minor-league game when he was 14 years old.
 At the game, Jackson's uncle introduced him to Kid Elberfeld, telling Elberfeld that his nephew was a talented baseball player.
 Elberfeld observed Jackson in an impromptu workout, and asked Jackson to contact him when he was ready to begin his professional career.

 Jackson attended Ouachita Baptist University in Arkadelphia, Arkansas, where he starred on the college baseball team.
 While there, he injured his knee, and this injury would recur during Jackson's career.